The Relationship Clinic logo with Ethel Mosena MA LMFT

 4. Schedule Your First Appointment

 What if I start with a therapist and it doesn't feel like the right fit?
-This is a completely normal and common part of the process.
-Finding the right therapist is all about the connection, and it’s okay if the first person you meet isn’t the perfect match.
-Reputable platforms and practices understand this and make it easy to switch to a different provider at no extra cost.
-Don't hesitate to speak up.
-Your comfort and trust are the most important factors in making therapy effective, so you should feel empowered to find someone you truly connect with.
+This is completely normal.
+Finding the right therapist is all about connection, and it's okay if the first person you meet isn't the perfect match.
+Reputable practices make it easy to find someone better suited to you.
+Your comfort and trust are the most important factors in effective therapy.

 How is a private practice like The Relationship Clinic different from a large subscription platform?
-Think of it as the difference between a boutique shop and a big department store.
-Large platforms are designed for convenience and volume, often matching you with the next available therapist.
-A practice like ours offers a more personalized and in-depth approach.
-We focus on building a lasting therapeutic relationship and often provide more specialized care for specific issues, like complex relationship dynamics.
-You get the continuity and dedicated attention of a traditional practice, just in a more flexible online format.
+Think of it as the difference between a boutique practice and a high-volume service.
+Large platforms are designed for scale, often matching you with the next available therapist.
+At The Relationship Clinic, you get a more personalized, in-depth approach — with continuity of care, a lasting therapeutic relationship, and specialized expertise in areas like couples counseling and complex relationship dynamics.

-What are my options if my insurance plan doesn't cover online therapy or if I have a high deductible?
-Even if your insurance coverage isn't ideal, you still have great options.
-First, check if your employer offers an Employee Assistance Program (EAP), which often includes a set number of free therapy sessions.
-You can also use pre-tax funds from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for sessions, which can lead to significant savings.
-Some practices also offer sliding-scale fees based on income, so it's always worth asking about payment options.
+What are my options if my insurance doesn't cover online therapy or I have a high deductible?
+You still have great options.
+First, check whether your employer offers an Employee Assistance Program (EAP).
+You can also use pre-tax funds from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for sessions.
+Some practices also offer sliding-scale fees based on income — contact us to discuss what's possible, and we'll work with you to keep therapy affordable.

 I'm nervous about my first session.
 What should I expect?
-Feeling nervous before your first appointment is completely understandable—most people do!
+Feeling nervous is completely normal — most people do!
 Try to think of it less as an interrogation and more as a conversation.
-Your therapist's goal is simply to get to know you and understand what’s on your mind.
-There's no pressure to have everything figured out or to share anything you're not ready to.
-It's a chance for you to see how you feel talking to them and to decide together if it’s a good fit to move forward.
+Your therapist's goal is simply to get to know you and understand what's on your mind.
+There's no pressure to share anything you're not ready to.
+It's a chance for both of you to decide if moving forward together feels right.
+Book your free consultation and take it one step at a time.

 Start Your Healing Journey Today